-Support Beyond the Classroom is one of our seven Vision Report Key Focus Areas, identifying different ways in which we can help students access the nutritional and health resources needed to come to school ready to learn.
+Support Beyond the Classroom is one of our seven Vision Report Key Focus Areas, identifying different ways we can help students access the nutritional and health resources needed to come to school ready to learn.
 As we know, a hungry, sick, or emotionally unstable child simply cannot perform his/her best in the classroom, so improving access to these resources is crucial.

 Not only does Arkansas have one of the highest food insecurity rates in the nation, but we’re also in the bottom quartile of states in access to preventative health and dental care.
 Twenty-eight percent of children are considered “food insecure” and four out of 10 children ages two to 17 lack sufficient access to medical or dental care.

 - We’re working in tandem with the Arkansas Hunger Relief Alliance on our recommendation to encourage eligible schools to sign up for Community Eligibility Program (CEP), which provides all students in a school free breakfast and lunch.
-Over the past year, we’ve seen a 50% increase in the number of participating schools.
+Over the past year, we’ve seen a more than 50% increase in the number of participating schools.

 - We’re also proud to support the Arkansas Department of Education in their efforts to: